Abruzzo and Molise walking tour Itinerary

 Day 5:

 After lunch, we will return to our base, where the rest of the afternoon is free.
-In the evening, a cooking lesson in our accommodation’s kitchens will introduce us to the secrets of traditional Abruzzo cuisine and will be followed by dinner.
+In the evening, we will have a lesson that will introduce us to the one of the secrets of traditional Abruzzo cuisine.
+This will be followed by dinner.
+(Lunch/Dinner)

 Day 6: